 To: MLP Reimbursement Program at: (613) 545-5810.

 Yes.
 The forms can be completed, signed, scanned and emailed to MLPReimbursement@ontario.ca

 Yes, you may change options however; there are eligibility requirements for each option that must be met.
 Please refer to the Program Reimbursement Options to review the requirements for each option and for instructions on how to change options.
 The effective date of the change will depend on when the request is received.

-Academics are eligible for reimbursement.
+Academics are only eligible for Option B – Quarterly Reimbursement.

 The reimbursement schedule for Option A – Advance Reimbursement is January to December.
 Under Option B – In-Year Quarterly Reimbursement, academics are reimbursed on a July to June schedule.
 Since the schedules do not align, academics are therefore ineligible for reimbursement under Option A – Advance Reimbursement.